grantmacken/glider/README.md

  - The **static-assets** volume holds binary and unparsed text files in the container filesystem.

  The container named **or** has these volume mounts
- -  The **proxy-conf** volume holds nginx configuration files
+ -  The **proxy** volume holds nginx/openresty configuration files
  -  The **letsencrypt** volume will hold TLS certs from letsencrypt

-The proxy-conf, letsencrypt and static-assets volumes contain filesystem items The xqerl-code and xqerl-database are volumes which allow us to persist xqerl **application state** across host reboots or stoping and and restarting the pod.
+The proxy, letsencrypt and static-assets volumes contain filesystem items The xqerl-code and xqerl-database are volumes which allow us to persist xqerl **application state** across host reboots or stoping and and restarting the pod.